SSWConsulting/Home/CONTRIBUTING.md

 Or browse the full list of repos in the [SSWConsulting](https://github.com/SSWConsulting/) organization.

 ## General feedback and discussions
-Please start a discussion on the Issue tracker for the relevant repo e.g. * [SSW Data Onion 2 Issues](https://github.com/SSWConsulting/SSW.DataOnion2/Issues)   .
+Please start a discussion on the Issue tracker for the relevant repo e.g. * [SSW Data Onion 2 Issues](https://github.com/SSWConsulting/SSW.DataOnion2/Issues) or  * [SSW Angular 2 Music Store Issues](https://github.com/SSWConsulting/enterprise-musicstore-ui-angular2/issues) .

 ## Reporting security issues and bugs
 Security issues and bugs should be reported privately, via email, to SSW  sswdevelopers@ssw.com.au You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

+## Issue tracking

+Bug management takes place in GitHub.
+Each repo has its own issue tracker.
+Bugs cannot be moved between repos so make sure you open a bug in the right repo.
+If a bug is opened in the wrong repo someone will have to manually copy it to the correct repo.

+We use the HuBoard pattern for issue tags.
+Look at the numerical tags that SignalR uses for an idea: https://github.com/SignalR/SignalR/issues

 ## Filing issues
-When filing issues, we ask you to use the [bug filing templates](https://github.com/aspnet/Home/wiki/Functional-bug-template) from the ASP.NET team.
+When filing issues, we ask you to use the [bug filing templates](https://github.com/aspnet/Home/wiki/Functional-bug-template) (We use the one from the ASP.NET team).
 The best way to get your bug fixed is to be as detailed as you can be about the problem.
 Providing a minimal project with steps to reproduce the problem is ideal.
 Here are questions you can answer before you file a bug to make sure you're not missing any important information.